The Persians: Summary

 The Persians takes place in Susa, which at the time was one of the capitals of the Persian Empire, and opens with a chorus of old men of Susa, who are soon joined by the Queen Mother, Atossa, as they await news of her son King Xerxes' expedition against the Greeks.
 Expressing her anxiety and unease, Atossa narrates "what is probably the first dream sequence in European theatre."
 This is an unusual beginning for a tragedy by Aeschylus; normally the chorus would not appear until slightly later, after a speech by a minor character.

 An exhausted messenger arrives, who offers a graphic description of the Battle of Salamis and its gory outcome.
-He tells of the Persian defeat, the names of the Persian generals who have been killed, and that Xerxes had escaped and is returning.
+He tells of the Persian defeat, the names of the Persian generals who have been killed, and that Xerxes had escaped and will return.
 The climax of the messenger's speech is his rendition of the battle cry of the Greeks as they charged: